hash-kings/Hash-Kings-Miner-V3/README.md

 > Any kind of automation can only be done up to a particular level.
 We've spent significant effort to make benchmarking as good as possible, but it can't be made ideal.
 First of all, make sure to run Precise benchmark if Standard benchmark is not giving you satisfactory results.
 If you still see a deviation of actual mining speed from the one, calculated from benchmark, then you should manually enter these observed speed numbers from actual mining into config.json file or set them via the "Settings" button.

 Benchmarks on particular algorithms keep getting terminated on AMD GPUs
 > In some particular combinations of Windows version + AMD Driver version benchmarks on some algorithms keep getting terminated.
-If the particular algorithm that is being terminated is shown on pause on the front page (No orders - mining unavailable), then this is normal expected behaviour.
+If the particular algorithm that is being terminated is shown on pause on the front page of zPool.com (No orders - mining unavailable), then this is normal expected behaviour.
 However, if benchmark is also terminated for active algorithms, then you have to apply workaround solution.
 The solution is to copy all .cl files from the [..\bin\sgminer-5-3-0-general\kernel] folder into [c:\Users\[your_username_here]\appdata\local\temp\] folder and then re-run the benchmark for the algorithms that are terminated during benchmark.

 # <a name="bugs"></a> How to report bugs and issues?

-To report bugs and issues please use the GitHub issue reporting tool: https://github.com/hash-kings/Hash-Kings-Miner-V3/issues.
-Any bugs and issues reports are very much appreciated since it helps us to improve Hash-Kings Miner.
+To report bugs and issues please use the GitHub issue reporting tool: https://github.com/Cryptominer937/zPoolMiner/issues.
+Any bugs and issues reports are very much appreciated since it helps us to improve zPool Miner.
 Thank you.

 # <a name="references"></a> References